kumrmandedp01/kumrmandedp01/README.md

 - 👋 Hi, I’m Mandeep
-- 👀 I’m interested in machine learning
+- 👀 I’m interested in Ethical Hacking and Machine Learning
-- 🌱 I’m currently learning web designing
-- 💞️ I’m looking to collaborate on machine learning
-- 📫 How to reach me guptaraman111000@gmail.com
+- 🌱 I’m currently learning Ethical hacking - 💞️ I’m looking to collaborate on Ethical hacking - 📫 How to reach me guptaraman111000@gmail.com

 <!---
-kumrmandedp01/kumrmandedp01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+kumarmandedp01/kumarmandedp01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->